Chemical Engineering and Applied Chemistry

 • Applicants are admitted under the General Regulations of the School of Graduate Studies.
 Applicants must also satisfy the Department of Chemical Engineering and Applied Chemistry's additional admission requirements stated below.

-• A Bachelor of Engineering (BEng) or Bachelor of Applied Science (BASc) degree in engineering with at least a mid-B (or equivalent) in each of the last two years of full-time study.
+• A Bachelor of Engineering (BEng) or Bachelor of Applied Science (BASc) degree in engineering or physical/chemical/biological sciences with at least a mid-B (or equivalent) in each of the last two years of full-time study.

 • The MEng program normally requires completion of: